 Conservation and landscape genomics

-My goal is to conduct research that helps conserve biodiversity under global change.
-My approach is interdisciplinary, incorporating genomic, phenotypic, and spatial analyses at contemporary and historical time scales.
-My research focuses on amphibian conservation and developing best practices for the use of genomic data in U.S. Endangered Species Act decision-making.
+A major goal of my work is to ensure that genetic factors are integrated into applied conservation management.
+I work across sectors (academic, non-profit, government) to help ensure that intraspecific (i.e., within-species) diversity is recognized and incorporated into risk assessments, management, and recovery planning for at-risk species.
 I completed my PhD in 2017 at the Duke University Program in Ecology, in Dean Urban's landscape ecology lab.
 My postdoctoral work was conducted in Chris Funk's conservation genomics lab, followed by research as a David H. Smith Conservation Research Fellow based at Colorado State University.
-I currently work as a Biologist with the U.S. Fish and Wildlife Service in the Branch of Species Status Assessment Science Support. |
+I currently work as an endangered species biologist with the U.S. Fish & Wildlife Service. |

 My research has been generously supported by: